robzolkos/rails_app_template/README.md

 It is personalised for me.

-* Ruby 2.5.1
+- Ruby 2.5.1
-* Rails 5.2
+- Rails 5.2
-* TailwindCSS
+- TailwindCSS
-* Turbolinks
+- Turbolinks
-* jQuery
+- jQuery
-* PostgreSQL
+- PostgreSQL

-* Select2 - javascript based select/autofill dropdown

 ## How to use